 Method – Blackberry and Almond Chocolate Mousse

-1. Place approximately two thirds of the blackberries in a small pan with one tablespoon of almond liqueur (or water) and cook gently until the blackberries soften.
-Do not allow them to soften too much and turn to jam
+1. Place approximately two thirds of the blackberries in a small pan with one tablespoon of almond liqueur (or water plus half a teaspoon of almond extract) and cook gently until the blackberries soften.
+Do not allow them to soften too much and turn to jam.
+Set the blackberries aside to cool.

-5. Keep whisking until the mixture becomes very glossy and stiff and it holds its shape (you can try the trick where you turn the bowl upside down and the mixture stays there).
-It will quadruple is size (at least)
+2. In a clean bowl place the chickpea juice and whisk until it doubles in size and becomes foamy (like shaving foam).
+This should take two to five minutes depending on the power of your whisk.
+Add the cream of tartar and whisk, then slowly add the sugar and continue to whisk.
+The volume will increase further.
+Keep whisking until the mixture becomes very glossy and stiff and it holds its shape (you can try the trick where you turn the bowl upside down and the mixture stays there).
+It will quadruple is size (at least).

-9. Remove from the fridge when ready to serve and top with the remaining blackberries and almonds.
+9. Remove from the fridge and top the mousse with the remaining blackberries and almonds.
 Serve.